-Rentals payable under operating leases, including any lease incentives received, are charged to income on a straight line basis over the term of the relevant lease.
+Rentals payable under operating leases, including any lease incentives received, are charged as an expense on a straight line basis over the term of the relevant lease.

 1.15 Foreign exchange

 Transactions denominated in foreign currencies are recorded at the rate ruling at the date of the transaction.